jscutlery/convoyr/README.md

 ## Philosophy

 HttpExt is a **reactive** and **extensible** library built on the top of HTTP.
 The main building block is a **plugin** which is a simple object that let you intercept network communications in a fancy way.
 The goal is to provide useful behaviors to extend the power of HTTP.
-You can create your own plugin or directly use the built-in collection to start as fast as possible.
+You can create your own plugin or directly use the built-in plugin collection to start as fast as possible.

 For now this library only supports the Angular's `HttpClient` but it's planned to support the [Axios client](https://github.com/axios/axios) to run HttpExt both on the browser and the server.